gokhansengun/docker-kafka-cluster/README.md

 ## Introduction

-Creates a Kafka Cluster with 3 Brokers also 3 Zookeeper nodes.
+Creates a Zookeeper Cluster and Kafka Cluster with 3 Kafka brokers and 3 Zookeeper nodes.

 ## Usage

+### Creating the Kafka Cluster

+Run `make setup-kafka-cluster` to create a Kafka cluster in addition to a Zookeeper cluster.

-### Creating the Cluster
+### Creating the Zookeeper Cluster only

-Run `make setup-cluster` to create the cluster with 3 Kafka Brokers and 3 Zookeeper nodes.
+Run `make setup-zookeeper-cluster` to create only the Zookeeper cluster.

 ### Insert test values into a topic